-Straight off, I have to say that I didn’t come up with this combo.
+Straight off, I didn’t come up with this combo, but it is so useful to have in your back pocket that I absolutely have to cover it.
 I’ve heard it mentioned on Josh Augustine’s podcast a few times, and seen it referenced on Reddit and the official forums.
 The earliest mention I can find is in this thread on WarcraftPets from May.
 I’m making this post to discuss your options and the changes coming to this strategy in 5.4.
 There’s a fairly significant change (possibly a bug fix) and it seems to be undocumented.

 The strategy starts with this team: